sandstrom/axlsx/README.md

 related to themes, which axlsx does not implement at this time.

 2. Google Docs
-   - Images are known to not work with google docs
+   - Images are known to not work with Google Docs.
-   - border colors do not work
+   - Border colors do not work.

 3. Numbers
+   - Charts do not render.
-   - you must set 'use_shared_strings' to true.
-This is most conveniently done just before rendering by calling Package.use_shared_strings = true prior to serialization.
+   - In Numbers < 3.6.2 you must set `use_shared_strings` to `true`.
+     Easiest is to set it just before rendering, by setting `Package.use_shared_strings = true` prior to serialization.

   ```ruby
   p = Axlsx::Package.new